abiraaaaaaf/Vinder-Command-Installation/README.md

  ## Install Python

- To see version of Python3, open a command prompt and run:
+ To see version of Python, open a command prompt and run:

 ```
-python3 --version
+python --version
 ```
 You can easily install Python 3.7 with the following commands:
 ```